plonukob/zkevm-contract/README.md

-# Deploy a smart contract to Polygon zkEVM Testnet with Hardhat and verify the contract
+# Deploy a smart contract to Polygon zkEVM Testnet with Hardhat and verif

-by PlonPlon
+by plonukob

 [Polygon zkEVM](https://wiki.polygon.technology/docs/zkEVM/introduction) is the first zero-knowledge scaling solution that is fully equivalent to an EVM.
 All existing smart contracts, developer toolings and wallets work seamlessly.
 Polygon zkEVM harnesses the power of zero-knowledge proofs in order to reduce transaction costs and massively increase throughput, all while inheriting the security of Ethereum.